joelparkerhenderson/social-network-plan/docs/ideas/implementations/data.md

 * Cookies and other identifiers help us count the number of unique visitors, and help us recognize which visitors are our users, so we can provide aggregated demographic information, like age and gender, about the people using the site.

-### Data for adversting
+## Data for adversting

-Data helps us enable websites and apps to show ads from our advertisers.
+Data can increase capabilties for advertising-oriented websites and apps to target ads to users.

 * When we get a request to show an ad, we need to know where to send it, and the browser and operating system a person is using.